lpjanaka/KatanaContrib.Security.Pack/README.md

  7. StackExchange

 ##Technology##
-We have used oauth 1.0a and oauth 2.0 for the implementation of these login providers with MVC 5.
+We have used oauth 1.0a and oauth 2.0 for the implementation of these login providers with Owin Katana.

 ##How to Use##

 In order to add it to your project or solution run the `Install-Package KatanaContrib.Security.Pack` command from the NuGet Package Manager console in Visual Studio.
 After this all the nuget packages of the implemented authentication middleware in KatanaContrib will be added to your project.

 Following is a brief introduction to each of the providers included in the package.